Learn to sell better and earn more money

 Share stories supportively – For me, great sales training is more akin to coaching than teaching.
 However, in order to get a particular point across it is really useful for everyone to share their experiences.
 I have often seen newbies overwhelmed by their seasoned colleagues when they share stories of how something did, or didn’t work with a client.
 Even I pull on 30 plus years of sales experience to share stories which prove or disprove a particular point.
 So do contribute stories and examples that help others in the group, but please leave your ego at the door and contribute supportively.

 Like any kind of training, you only get out of it what you put in.
 However, if your company doesn’t provide you with sales training to help you be the best, then don’t panic.
-Either contact me for a FREE 20 minute sales accelerator call with myself or check out the training in My Sales Training Academy.
+Either contact me for a FREE 20 minute sales accelerator call with myself or check out my online sales training.
 I promise that by the end you will have a clearer idea of the sales training options that are available to you.